KOSF: Smooth Jazz KKSF

+Changes in ownership

 In 1993, Brown Broadcasting purchased classical station KDFC (then at 102.1 FM).
 The two stations were co-located at 455 Market Street until 1997, when both were sold to Evergreen Media.
-Evergreen sold KDFC to Bonneville International that same year but kept KKSF, which eventually passed to Chancellor Broadcasting, AMFM Broadcasting, and finally Clear Channel Communications (which became iHeartMedia in 2014) during a short period of rapid ownership changes in the late 1990s.
+Evergreen sold KDFC to Bonneville International that same year but kept KKSF, which eventually passed to Chancellor Broadcasting, AMFM Broadcasting, and finally Clear Channel Communications during a short period of rapid ownership changes in the late 1990s.
 Studios were moved to their present location at 340 Townsend Street in 1998.

 The sound of KKSF changed with the new ownership.
 The smooth jazz consultancy Broadcast Architecture became more involved with the station at this time.
 Gradually, the station became more like other stations in the US using the "Smooth Jazz" handle, dropping some of its more eclectic music along the way in favor of mass appeal R&B songs.

 The 2000s brought many changes to KKSF.
-In 2001, many announcers left, with a number of them going to former sister station KDFC.
+In 2001, several announcers left, with a number of them going to former sister station KDFC.
 Former KKSF morning host John Evans joined KDFC where he hosted the afternoon show for seven years.
 Through the next eight years, the number of live announcers on staff gradually decreased, as KKSF began airing syndicated programming in morning drive, like the national Wake Up with Whoopi show hosted by Whoopi Goldberg, and later The Ramsey Lewis Morning Show, featuring pianist Ramsey Lewis.
 In 2008, KKSF added The Dave Koz Radio Show in afternoons.
 By the end of the smooth jazz era at KKSF, only midday personality Miranda Wilson was truly live in her time slot.

-Classic rock and classic hits
+Classic Rock

-On May 18, 2009, at 3 p.m., KKSF flipped to classic rock, branded as "103.7 The Band".
+On May 18, 2009, at 3 pm, KKSF flipped to classic rock, branded as "103.7 The Band".
 Owner Clear Channel cited economic considerations and the results of "exhaustive market research".
 The first song on "The Band" was "Everybody's Everything" by Santana.
 The demise of smooth jazz on KKSF also ended one of the Bay Area's most spirited radio rivalries, that with urban adult contemporary station KBLX-FM, which often included smooth jazz as part of its "quiet storm" format.

 In its first few months as "The Band", KKSF increased its listenership among adults ages 25–54, considered a more desirable group by advertisers than KKSF's previous audience, which skewed considerably older.
-The station featured mostly out-of-market personalities who voice-track their shows, and had a very small local staff.
+The station featured mostly out-of-market personalities who voice-tracked their shows, and had a very small local staff.